 Do you need integration with Active Directory/LDAP?
 There’s a module for that!
 Do you need to share Drupal data with other systems using JSON?
 There’s a module for that!
 Check out the list of top 12 modules for Drupal-based intranets.

-The development team should start their work with the analyse the functional requirements and gather the list of modules, which can be used to satisfy the expectations and requirements, thus saving you hundreds or even thousands of engineer hours.
-Make sure to make this step the first one in the schedule of your Drupal expert team.
+Programmers should start their work with the analyse the functional requirements and gather the list of modules, which can be used to satisfy the expectations and requirements, thus saving you hundreds or even thousands of engineer hours.
+At Droptica, we know how important this stage is, so when starting cooperation with the client, we select a team of the most experienced Drupal developers to ensure the most effective start of the project.

 With the list of objectives, functional requirements, and a list of ready-made modules, which can help you build your system, you should come up with a list of tasks and create a schedule.